bwkimmel/lit/README.md

 # LIT (Language Immersion Tool)

-This is a very rough language-learning reader application, based on [Lute](https://github.com/LuteOrg/lute-v3), that supports some key features I found useful for studying Korean in particular, but which would have been difficult to integrate into an upstream contribution.
+This is a very rough language-learning reader application, based on [Lute](https://github.com/LuteOrg/lute-v3), that supports some somewhat-niche features that may be useful for studying certain languages, but which would have been difficult to integrate into an upstream contribution.

 This is currently unpolished and should be considered "early alpha".
 If you're looking for something more stable, please consider using